Boki136/Jobbing/README.md

 i.
 Easily find posted jobs which are relevant to me.
 Save the jobs which I think are suitable for me.

 ii.
-Have access to my profile setting and ability to edit/change them.
+Have access to my profile information and ability to edit them.

 iii.
 Have a solid support channels throught the website journey.